argilla-io/argilla/argilla/docs/getting_started/quickstart.md

 )
 ```

 ## Create your first dataset

-To create a dataset with a simple text classification task, first, you need to define the dataset settings.
+To create a dataset with a simple text classification task, first, you need to **define the dataset settings**.

 ```python
 settings = rg.Settings(